 - The following procedure applies to models with a built-in modem only.

 - 1 Click Start and Control Panel.

-- 2 Click Connect to the Internet under Network and Internet.
-The Connect to the Internet window appears.
+- 2 Click Network and Internet.

+- 3 Click Network and Sharing Center.

+- 4 Click Set up a connection or network in the left pane.

-- Click Dial-up.
+- 5 Click Set up a dial-up connection and Next.

-- 4 Follow the on-screen instructions.
+- 6 Follow the on-screen instructions.